 ENG 337 Romanticism

 ENG 338 Literature and Culture of the Victorian Period

 ENG 339 Modernism

 ENG 347 Colonial and Postcolonial Literature

 III.
 Two courses from the following:

 ENG 215 Epic-Heroic Mode

 ENG 340 Chaucer

 ENG 341 Shakespeare

 ENG 343 Milton

-- IV.
+IV.
 One other 4-credit course from English Department offerings (or from certain Theatre or Writing Program offerings)

-- V. The following course:
+V. One of the following courses: